arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/secure-boot/secure-boot.md

 ```

 ## Learn More
-If you want to implement secure boot for your platform, have a look at [this article] (https://arduino.github.io/arduino-cli/latest/guides/secure-boot/).
+If you want to implement secure boot for your platform, have a look at [this article](https://arduino.github.io/arduino-cli/latest/guides/secure-boot/).